-- DO NOT pack insulation between the chimney and the attic insulation shield. - Failure to keep insulation and other materials away from chimney pipe could cause fire. - DO NOT offset chimney inside insulation shield. - Combustible material may come in contact with the attic insulation shield as long as the required clearances are maintained to the chimney pipe.
+- DO NOT pack insulation between the chimney and the attic insulation shield. - Failure to keep insulation and other materials away from chimney pipe could cause fire. - DO NOT offset chimney inside insulation shield.

 Installation of a ceiling firestop is required: